 Okay new mum, are you ready to sweat?
 Here is the lowdown on the types of exercise for new mums that you can do, what works well and how to fit it all in!

-In most cases, it is recommended to wait at least four weeks after giving birth before beginning heavy exercise for new mums.
-If you had a ceaserean delivery, weight until six weeks to start strenuous exercises.
-Remember, your body needs time to rest after all it has been through, and you don’t want to injure yourself in any way!
+In most cases, it is recommended to wait at least four weeks after giving birth before beginning heavy exercise.
+If you had a ceaserean delivery, wait till six weeks to start strenuous exercises.

 Begin with a 15-minute stretching program to improve flexibility in your joints and tendons.
 Make sure you really stretch your lower back, hips and inner thighs.
-You can also try some sit-ups and star jumps.
-Pay extra attention to your posture and that you’re not overexerting yourself in any way.
+You should also do some sit ups and star jumps.

 Women lose approximately half of the weight they gain during pregnancy when they deliver their baby.
 Most of the remaining weight is retained fluid, which women usually lose over the next few weeks through increased urination and perspiration.

 The rest of the weight is stored fat – calories for milk production.
 How you shed the final pounds depends on how much weight you gained during pregnancy and your postpartum nutrition and exercise program.
 Most women return to their normal weight before pregnancy within about nine months to a year after giving birth.

 ** We are looking for fitness contributors.
 So here’s your chance to share your thoughts on your favourite exercise routines and activities — and have your thoughts read by all!
 To contribute your articles, contact Roshni at [email protected]